gatsbyjs/gatsby/docs/docs/remark-ast.md

 When modifying nodes, you'll want to walk the tree and then implement new functionality on specific nodes.

 A node module to help with is [unist-util-visit](https://github.com/syntax-tree/unist-util-visit), a walker for `unist` nodes.
-For reference, Unist which stands for United Syntax Tree is a standard for markdown syntax trees and parsers that include well known parsers in the Gatsby world like Remark and MDX.
+For reference, Unist (Unified Syntax Tree) is a standard for Markdown syntax trees and parsers that include well known parsers in the Gatsby world like Remark and MDX.

 As an example from `unist-util-visit`'s readme, it allows for an easy interface to visit particular nodes based on a particular type: